 In the paper-based environment the term Retraction (go back) was used to access the record for correcting information that was inaccurate, invalid, or made in error.
 Retraction is aimed to modify the Open record.
 The term retraction is used in HIM to modify existing information in the record through record amendment or addendum, i.e., modification of the original record entry.

-Whenever, changes are made to the record (e.g., new document was added; the part of the record was revised, etc.) the changes/revisions must be reviewed and approved by the authorized person.
+Whenever, changes are made to the record (e.g., new document was added; the part of the record was revised, etc.) the changes/revisions must be reviewed and approved by the authorized person in accordance with organizational policy and jurisdictional law.

 An audit trail must capture all modifications done to the record.
 (Please see Use Case 3.1 below about audit trail for retraction).